 In 1983, Tohei Sensei appointed Kashiwaya Sensei Chief Instructor for Ki Aikido USA.
 He currently acts in an advisory role between Ki Aikido International Headquarters in Japan and other USA Chief Instructors.
 In 1990, he relocated to Seattle where he frequently teaches.
 He travels extensively throughout the USA, in Canada and to Brazil to conduct seminars, workshops, and intensive training sessions.

-Currently, Kashiwaya Sensei holds the rank of Hachidan (8th degree black belt) in Shin Shin Toitsu Aikido and Okuden in Ki Training.
+Kashiwaya Sensei holds the rank of Hachidan (8th degree black belt) in Shin Shin Toitsu Aikido and Okuden in Ki Training.
 He has Ki Lecturer teaching certification from Ki Aikido International, and is a certified judge for the International Taigi Competition.
 In 1998, Kashiwaya Sensei was instrumental in setting up and organizing the First US Open Taigi Competition and Demonstration for the Western Region, which took place February 1, 1998 in Seattle, WA.

-As the Chief Instructor for Midland Ki Federation, Kashiwaya Sensei guides the development and implementation of instructional programs, instructor training and certification, and grading, testing and evaluation for 25 member schools in the USA, Brazil and Canada.
+Also, as the Chief Instructor for Midland Ki Federation, Kashiwaya Sensei guides the development and implementation of instructional programs, instructor training and certification, and grading, testing and evaluation for 25 member schools in the USA, Brazil and Canada.
 He teaches workshops in St. Louis two times each year.
 Usually, one workshop is in September or October and the other in April or May.